-On average, a tour of all four floors of the castle takes about 45 minutes to an hour and flash photography is allowed; but if you are like me, you hate using flash.
-Hence, why my photos are so dark.
+On average, a tour of all four floors of the castle takes about 45 minutes to an hour.
+Flash photography is allowed; but if you are like me, you hate using flash.
+Hence, why my photos are a bit dark.

 It’s an easy climb up the 87 stairs, if you take your time to enjoy all the different rooms on each floor and then up to the Tower for a panoramic view of Victoria.